QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

         return [-γ*R*s*i;       # ds/dt = -γRsi
                  γ*R*s*i -  σ*e;# de/dt =  γRsi -σe
                  σ*e - γ*i;     # di/dt =        σe -γi
                        γ*i;     # dr/dt =            γi
                 ]
     end

 Written this way, we see that the four equations represent the one-directional transition from the susceptible to removed state, where the negative terms are outflows, and the positive ones inflows.
 The equation associated with the state :math:`R` has inflows and no outflows, so any agents which end up in that state are "trapped".

 Consequently, with no flow leaving the :math:`dr/dt` and strictly positive parameter values the ``R`` state is absorbing, and :math:`\lim_{t\to \infty} r(t) = 1`.
 Crucial to this result is that individuals are perfectly divisible, and any arbitrarily small :math:`i > 0` leads to a strictly positive flow into the exposed state.

-We will discuss this topic (and related topics of irreducibility) in the lecture on continuous-time Markov chains, as well as the limitations of these approximations when the discretness becomes essential (e.g. continuum approximations are incapable of modeling extinguishing of an outbreak).
+We will discuss this topic (and related topics of irreducibility) in the lecture on continuous-time Markov chains, as well as the limitations of these approximations when the discreteness becomes essential (e.g. continuum approximations are incapable of modeling extinguishing of an outbreak).

 Given this system, we choose an initial condition and a timespan, and create a ``ODEProblem`` encapsulating the system.